Traefik Routing (Auto-HTTPS)

 Every environment will get a subdomain: feature-login.dev.example.com, fix-invoice.dev.example.com, etc.

-1. Run oduflow init (or restart the server).
-Oduflow will create a Traefik v3.6 container that:
+1. Start (or restart) Oduflow.
+On startup, Oduflow will create a Traefik v3 container that:

 2. Listens on ports 80 and 443